Local pairing of Feynman histories in many-body Floquet models: Overview

 As a concrete example consider again the SFF within RMT.
 For $W$ Haar-random, and in the limit of large $N$, the ensemble average of Eq.~\eqref{eq:sffpaths} is \cite{samuel1980integrals,brouwer1996diagrammatic}

-for nonzero integer $t < N$.
+for nonzero integer $t \ll N$.
 The sum over $s=0\ldots (t-1)$ is the sum over $t$ diagonal orbit pairings.
-Here the diagonal approximation is exact before the Heisenberg time.
+Here the diagonal approximation coincides with the exact result.

 In circuit models we are concerned with sums over paths in Fock space.
 Choosing our Fock-space basis states $\ket{a_r}$ to be product states, the sum in for example Eq.~\eqref{eq:TrWt} can be recast as a multiple sum over the local orbits of individual sites. $\text{Tr}W(t)$ and the SFF can then be written in terms of transfer matrices acting on these orbits (see Sec.~\ref{sec:local} for details).
+For the Haar-RFCs we study, all choices of site basis are statistically equivalent.

 These transfer matrices are associated with individual gates $U_{x,x+1}$.
 Writing the transfer matrices generating $K(t)$ as $\mathcal{T}_{x,x+1}(t)$, with open boundary conditions we find for example